Akhasheni

-Akhasheni (ახაშენი) is an appellation for wines produced around Akhasheni village, Gurjaani district, Kakheti region in eastern Georgia.
+Akhasheni (ახაშენი) is an appellation for wines produced in and around the village of Akhasheni in the Gurjaani Municipality of Kakheti, Georgia.

-Akhasheni is a naturally semi-sweet red wine made from the Saperavi grape variety.
+Akhasheni is a naturally semi-sweet red wine made exclusively from the Saperavi grape variety.
 It is of dark-pomegranate color and has a harmonious velvety taste with a chocolate flavor.
 It contains 10.5–12% alcohol, 3–5% sugar and has 5–7% titrated acidity.
 The wine has been manufactured since 1958.
+Due to the special climate it's produced in, Akhasheni has organoleptic features described as characteristics special to only this wine.

+Prior to 1990, Akhasheni has been awarded 11 medals, with 6 of them being gold ones, at various international competitions.